-While SPH intends to dispose of the To Be Disposed Holdings as soon as is reasonably practicable, consistent with the nature of, and conditions for, the relief requested herein, SPH expects that the amounts and timing of dispositions may be dictated by such constraints as illiquidity, blackout periods related to board participation, tax matters or agreements with an issuer or a co-partner.
-Based on SPH's officers' consideration of the various constraints associated with the To Be Disposed Holdings and assessment of market conditions, SPH believes that: (i) most of the To Be Disposed Holdings that are constrained only by lack of liquidity may be fully liquidated by the end of 2010; and (ii) most of the To Be Disposed Holdings that are constrained by tax issues and/or blackout periods may be fully liquidated by the end of the first quarter of 2011.
+While SPH generally intends to dispose of the To Be Disposed Holdings as soon as is reasonably practicable, consistent with the nature of, and conditions for, the relief requested herein, SPH expects that the amounts and timing of dispositions may be dictated by such constraints as illiquidity, blackout periods related to board participation, tax matters or agreements with an issuer or a co-partner.
+Based on SPH's officers' consideration of the various constraints associated with the To Be Disposed Holdings and assessment of market conditions, SPH believes that most of the To Be Disposed Holdings that are constrained by illiquidity, tax issues and/or blackout periods may be fully liquidated by the end of the Relief Period.

-Thus, SPH expects that the vast majority of the remaining To Be Disposed Holdings can be liquidated during the Relief Period and, absent exigent circumstances, SPH believes that, by the end of the Relief Period, it will have fully liquidated additional To Be Disposed Holdings having a value, as of August 31, 2010, of approximately \$88.8 million (or approximately 18.3% of Forty Percent Test adjusted total assets, or 17.5% of Forty Five Percent Test adjusted total assets, as of August 31, 2010).
-Upon completion of these intended dispositions, SPH will have reduced its To Be Disposed Holdings from 26 positions with a value of approximately \$260.3 million (59.5% of Forty Percent Test adjusted total assets, or 56.4% of Forty Five Percent Test adjusted total assets) on July 15, 2009, to two positions whose August 31, 2010 values total \$1.4 million (approximately 0.3% of adjusted total assets).48
+Thus, SPH expects that the vast majority of the remaining To Be Disposed Holdings can be liquidated during the Relief Period and, absent exigent circumstances, SPH believes that, by the end of the Relief Period, it will have fully liquidated additional To Be Disposed Holdings having a value, as of December 31, 2011, of approximately \$60.3 million (or approximately 12.5% of SPH's adjusted total assets, as of December 31, 2011).
+Upon completion of these intended dispositions, SPH will have reduced its To Be Disposed Holdings from 31 positions with a value of approximately \$268.8 million (61.4% of Forty Percent Test adjusted total assets) on July 15, 2009, to four positions whose December 31, 2011 values total \$6.8 million (approximately 1.6% of Forty Percent Test adjusted total assets, reduced as if SPH had disposed of these holdings as of December 31, 2011).